Landscape-Similarity-Guided Optimization in Divide-and-Conquer QAOA: Conclusion

 \section{Conclusion}

 We introduced DO-QAOA, a divide-and-conquer framework that eliminates the exponential training overhead of QAOA by exploiting landscape similarity across sub-problems.
-By recognizing that linear perturbations preserve the dominant geometric structure of shallow-depth QAOA landscapes, DO-QAOA enables principled parameter transfer and reduces the number of required optimizations from exponential in the number of partitions to linear in the number of distinct landscape classes.
+By recognizing that induced linear perturbations preserve the dominant geometric structure of shallow-depth QAOA landscapes, DO-QAOA enables principled parameter transfer and reduce the number of required optimizations from exponential in the number of partitions to proportional to the number of distinct landscape classes.

 Through theoretical analysis and extensive noise-aware simulations, we demonstrated that DO-QAOA achieves substantial reductions in quantum shots and runtime while maintaining a competitive approximation ratio gap (ARG) across a broad set of synthetic and real-world graph benchmarks.
 These results indicate that optimization overhead, rather than circuit depth alone, constitutes a critical bottleneck for near-term variational quantum algorithms, and that this bottleneck can be mitigated through physically motivated landscape analysis.